CS61D/website/docs/Assignments/forms.md

 ## Part 1: Form Content and Validation

 We want our form to have the following fields and rules.
+Open up `validator.ts` in `src/lib/` and add each field to the zod validator.
 Remember that zod fields are required by default.

 1. **firstName**: A required, nonempty string
 2. **lastName**: A required, nonempty string